Tay-Sachs is an inherited genetic disease in which the body does not break

 down fatty compounds, called gangliosides, as it should.
 As the gangliosides

 build up in the brain, they damage the nerve cells, and then

 The gangliosides that build up and cause problems in Tay-Sachs disease are normally broken down by an enzyme called hex A (hexosaminidase A).
 There are two forms of Tay-Sachs disease, based on whether any hex A is produced or not:

 and family support measures (such as home care or respite care) may be needed

-Medical Review: Sarah Marshall, MD - Family Medicine & Siobhan M. Dolan, MD, MPH - Reproductive Genetics
+Sarah Marshall, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Siobhan M. Dolan, MD, MPH - Reproductive Genetics

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.